Are you looking to start a podcast? Alas, you’re in the right place.

 - Have an RSS feed illustrating audio files and updates

 - Data and analytics about podcast audience

 - 24h support in case of any technical difficulties

 - free website, domain, and podcast embedding option

 There are hosting services that provide a whole lot more but these are the major elements you want your host to have.

 For that matter, I made a shortlist of the best podcast hosts available on the market.
 Hosts that you’ll always see rated highly on the podcast hosting market.

-They have the cleanest looking embeddables in the game with tons of articles that can take your podcast to another level.
+They have the cleanest-looking embeddable in the game with tons of articles that can take your podcast to another level.

-Simplecast also host podcasts for some of the prominent brands in the world, these brands include but not limited to Nike, Facebook and Shopify.
+Simplecast also hosts podcasts for some of the prominent brands in the world, these brands include but are not limited to Nike, Facebook, and Shopify.

 If you’re ready to start your podcasting journey, go ahead and try Simplecast 14 days free trial.